 Our YouTube channels showed growth of 43 subscribers this month, ending the month with a total of 453 subscribers.
 We finished this month with 2,789 views.
 That’s up 46% from December.

-We received 37% more impressions this month for a total of 30,744.
+We received 37% more impressions this month, for a total of 30,744.
 Our click-through rate remained about the same at 4.1%.
-Our average view duration has gone up to 24% and sits just under six minutes.
-Four videos were published this month, and the age of our YouTube channel is 11 months old.
+Our average view duration has gone up to 24% and sits at just under six minutes.
+Four videos were published this month, and our YouTube channel is 11 months old.

 Instagram, we have 1,009 followers to date.
 That is a loss of seven followers this month.
 We finished the month with 10 posts.